Distance between two Objects in Unity

-The camera will have assigned the Script “Distances” which is the one that will do the distance calculations and write the values on screen.
-As an extra you will have a Line Renderer to draw a line from one object to another.
-There are fields for both objects and for the distance indicator.
-We also have an enum that allows us to choose what kind of distance we want to calculate.
+The camera will have assigned the Script named “Distances” which is the one that will calculate the distance and write the values on the screen.
+As an extra, we’ll add a Line Renderer component to draw a line from one object to another.

-The Script that is going to solve the calculations I have called Distances (complete Script at the end of the article), in the following figure the fields defined in this Script are shown together with the Start method.
+The Script that solves the calculations calls “Distances” (complete Script at the end of the article), in the following figure, we can see the fields defined in this Script and the Start method.

-We have fields to assign the two objects, a textmesh for the distance indicator, the enum that allows us to choose which distance we want to measure,
+We have serialized fields (appear in the inspector) to assign the two spheres from the hierarchy, a TextMesh component for the distance indicator and the enum that allows us to choose which distance we want to measure.

 Calculate distance between two objects in space – Vector3

 Let’s start by looking at how to calculate the distance between two objects in space, i.e. considering the three dimensions of the scene.

 The CalculateDistanceInSpace method in Figure 6 takes care of this.
 As you can see, the “Distance” function of the Vector3 class is used and we use the positions of the objects as parameters, this method will return the distance between the two vectors.

 Calculate distance between two objects in the plane – Vector2